 Did you know there is a Holland Tulip Tracker?
 WHATTT?
 How cool is that?
 Watch the colorful tulips as emerge from the ground and begin to grow in Centennial Park.
 It's so exciting to track their progress as it gets closer and closer to Tulip Time by clicking here!!

 Tip: Check the Tulip Tracker to make sure the flowers are at a perfect bloom for your photos!

 Did you know?
 Each fall, the City of Holland Parks Department plants around 316,000 tulip bulbs in their city parks and along the Tulip Lanes in anticipation for the Holland Michigan Tulip Festival!

 Thought the Holland Michigan Tulip Festival was only for flower lovers?
-Well check out this list of cool things happening in Holland during the festival!
+The list of events is unbelievable!

 Tulip City Tours (Classic Or Plus)-Enjoy a guided Tulip City Tour in mini coaches or trolleys to experience an overview of the gorgeous tulips during Tulip Time!
 To purchase tickets, visit the blue ticket booth located at Window on the Waterfront, at the corner of 6th Street and College Avenue at 61 E. 6th Street.

 Tulip City Tour tickets can only be purchased for the current day’s tours at the on-site blue ticket booth from 8:30 am – 5:00 pm or until sold out each day.

 Celebrating our Mothers on Mother's Day!!
 Centennial Park, 250 Central Ave, Holland, MI 49423.
 Moederdag Market (Dutch for Mother’s Day Market) features special merchants, live performances, demonstrations, gourmet food trucks and horse-drawn carriage rides.